Does Methylene Blue Turn Your Brain Blue?

 At very low doses, called microdoses, Methylene Blue can act as a metabolic enhancer.
 Typical amounts range from 1 to 20 milligrams per day, which is far below the medical doses used in hospitals.

-At this small range, it interacts with the mitochondria, the “power plants” inside your cells to improve how efficiently your body produces energy in the form of ATP.
+At this small range, it interacts with the mitochondria, the power plants inside your cells, to improve how efficiently your body produces energy in the form of ATP.

 You've probably seen striking images of brains that appear deep blue or teal.
 Those photos are real, but they're also misunderstood.

-Here’s what’s actually going on.
-Inside the body, Methylene Blue constantly shifts between two chemical states, Methylene Blue, the oxidized blue form, and Leucomethylene Blue, the reduced clear form.
+Here's what's actually going on.
+Inside the body, Methylene Blue constantly shifts between two chemical states: Methylene Blue, the oxidized blue form, and Leucomethylene Blue, the reduced clear form.

 When the supplement is inside your body, much of it is in that clear, reduced form.
 Your cells use it as part of normal metabolic processes, and your body eventually metabolizes and excretes it.